buckmanc/wallpapers/.internals/README_template.md

 Long press / right click > save link.
 Just don't save the thumbnail by mistake!

+## One Big Zip File

+You can always download everything as [one big zip file](https://github.com/buckmanc/wallpapers/archive/refs/heads/main.zip)

 ## Shallow Clone

 If using Git, I recommend making a shallow clone of this repo to pull only the current images and not the full history.
 A shallow [update script](update.sh) is included for ease of use and scheduling.